Julie Fleeting: International career

 In a 2009 European Championship qualifier in October 2007, Fleeting scored her one hundredth goal for Scotland in a 3–0 victory in Slovakia.
 She was later presented with a specially designed Scotland top from sponsors, Tennent's and a pair of golden boots by her boot Sponsor, Nomis, in celebration of achieving such a phenomenal feat.
 The SFA announced their own plans to commemorate her "momentous" achievement with a special presentation before Scotland's home game against Italy in November.
 A few days later, Fleeting reached another milestone, when she won her one hundredth cap against Denmark at McDiarmid Park in another qualification match.
 SFA Chief Executive Gordon Smith made a special presentation prior to the match in her honour.

-In 2009, Gemma Fay took over the captain's armband on permanent basis from Fleeting, who was awaiting the birth of her first child.
+In 2009, Gemma Fay took over the captain's armband on a permanent basis from Fleeting, who was awaiting the birth of her first child.
 Fleeting would still occasionally captain her country when she returned.
 In March 2010, Fleeting made her long-awaited Scotland return in 3–1 win in Georgia in a 2011 World Cup qualifier.
 It was her first game back in Scotland colours, since returning from time out of the game.
 Five days later, Fleeting returned to her goalscoring exploits by bagging four goals in an 8–1 hammering of Bulgaria at the Falkirk Stadium in another World Cup qualifier.
 After that match her international record stood at 111 goals in 111 caps for Scotland.

 In June 2011, Scotland's record goalscorer, ruled herself out of contention for being picked for Great Britain women's team at the 2012 Summer Olympics.
 She concurred with the opinion of her father, the Scottish FA's director of football development, Jim Fleeting that participation may "jeopardise" the Scottish national team.

 The 1–0 friendly victory against Belgium in August 2011, in which Fleeting scored the solitary goal, proved to be her last involvement with her country for more than three years.
 In that time, Fleeting missed two major championship qualifying campaigns and gave birth to her second daughter in 2012.
 The reason Fleeting missed Scotland's 2013 UEFA Women's Championship qualifiers was due to the pregnancy and birth of her second daughter.
 Her then record stood at 116 goals in 120 caps.

 Fleeting returned to the international fold in January 2015, when Anna Signeul included her in the Scotland squad for an upcoming training camp.
 Signeul stated Fleeting may yet play a pivotal role in Scotland's 2017 UEFA Women's Championship qualifiers.
 Fleeting finally won her 121st cap in a 4–0 friendly victory against Northern Ireland in Belfast, coming on as a second-half substitute in February 2015.